ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 - **Title**: Quick Arabic
 - **Host**: Omega Ba
-- **Guest**: An Arabic student who lives in an arabic speaking enviornment
-- **Guest**: An Arabic student who doesnt live in an arabic speaking enviornment.
+- **Guest**: An Arabic student who lives in an arabic speaking enviornment an or An Arabic student who doesnt live in an arabic speaking enviornment.

 ## 📝 Show Objectives

-Explore the benefits and challenges of learning Arabic in an immersive environment.
+- **Objective One**: Explore the benefits and challenges of learning Arabic in an immersive environment.
-Provide practical advice and strategies for Arabic language learners.
+- **Objective Two**: Provide practical advice and strategies for Arabic language learners.
-Highlight the diverse experiences and motivations of Arabic learners.
+- **Objective Three**: Highlight the diverse experiences and motivations of Arabic learners.

 ## 📚 Sample Questions